wanadev/obsidian-http-request/doc/index.md

 menuOrder: 0
 ---

-**Obsidian HTTP Request** is an helper library that allows you to download assets and make HTTP requests either directly or through a proxy (to avoid CORS issues, for example when using images from an other domain with a canvas).
+**Obsidian HTTP Request** is a helper library that allows you to download assets and make HTTP requests either directly or through a proxy (to avoid CORS issues, for example when using images from an other domain with a canvas).